 Women don’t choose birth control because they are trying to hurt their bodies.
 Women don’t choose birth control so their families will suffer.
 Women don’t choose birth control because they want to harm the planet.
 Women choose birth control because they want to make responsible, healthy, and loving decisions about their bodies, families, and planet.
 These are important desires and noble goals, and they must be affirmed.

-The people who bring attention to the negative side effects and risks associated with birth control also have valuable intentions.
+The people who bring attention to the negative side effects and risks associated with artificial birth control also have valuable intentions.

-Most women are grateful for the surge of information and the increasing candor of the dialogue about birth control.
+Most women are grateful for the surge of information and the increasing candor of the dialogue about artificial birth control.
 The recent development of a male contraceptive injection has sparked a particularly fascinating conversation about the side effects from artificial hormones and dangers women have suffered, often in silence, for decades.

 Women are amazing.
 We will accept all sorts of side effects and risks if we believe it is for the good of our families.
 Women will bear just about anything for those we love.

 Women also want to make well-informed choices.
 Today, this often means that women are incredibly knowledgeable about the side effects they may suffer and the risks they bear by being on birth control.
-But simply telling women that birth control is dangerous is not enough to encourage them to reexamine their choice to use it.
+But simply telling women that artificial birth control is dangerous is not enough to encourage them to reexamine their choice to use it.

 We are getting better at the “well-informed” part of the equation, but not the “choice” part.